Sotera/graphene/README.md

 Graphene: Search and Graph your data
 ======
  Graphene is a high performance Java based web framework you can use to build a searching and graphing application on top of your data.
-It is datastore agnostic, but has some built in support for generating a graph database using Neo4J, from your non-graph datastore (RDBMS, Solr, etc).
+It is datastore agnostic, but has some built in support for generating a graph database using Neo4J, from your non-graph datastore (RDBMS, Solr, etc).<br>For configurations, building, and deployment instructions, view the [Graphene Wiki](https://github.com/Sotera/graphene/wiki).

 Using Graphene
 ------